symfony/symfony-docs/contributing/documentation/format.rst

         ... ... ... was deprecated in Symfony 6.2.

-Whenever a new major version of Symfony is released (e.g. 6.0, 7.0, etc), a new branch of the documentation is created from the ``x.4`` branch of the previous major version.
+Whenever a new major version of Symfony is released (e.g. 6.0, 7.0), a new branch of the documentation is created from the ``x.4`` branch of the previous major version.
 At this point, all the ``versionadded`` and ``deprecated`` tags for Symfony versions that have a lower major version will be removed.
 For